RossBugginsNHS/architecture/_saf_dimensions/reuse.md

 name: reuse
 code: RU
 title: Re Use Principles and Development of Shared Services
-description: Are we building re-useable components, are we reusing what we have already in an effective manner?
+description: Reusing what we have already
 nav_order: 3.5
 ---